npuee/npu-cdoc-encrypt/README.md

 Issues and pull requests are welcome.
 For integration help (certificate retrieval, additional cmdlets, automated tests), open an issue describing the change.

 For more details, see the module manifest (`npu-cdoc-encrypt.psd1`) and implementation (`npu-cdoc-encrypt.psm1`).

+## References

+- libcdoc — `cdoc-tool.exe` included in this repository was originally built from the open-eid/libcdoc project (https://github.com/open-eid/libcdoc/) and has been modified for use in this project.